Germans lament "never-ending story" of Greek aid

 The Bundestag's approval is not in doubt but the chorus of anger and frustration reverberating among German newspapers and lawmakers highlights the growing political risks for Chancellor Angela Merkel ahead of next September's federal elections.

-The government insists a writedown of debt by Greece's official creditors would be illegal and is unnecessary, but the scepticism is growing, even within its own party ranks.
+The government insists a writedown of debt by Greece's official creditors would be illegal and is unnecessary, but the skepticism is growing, even within its own party ranks.

 "Without a haircut Greece will never be able to service its debts," said Carsten Schneider of the opposition Social Democrats (SPD) on Wednesday in the Bundestag.